12 Tallest Buildings in NYC

 By PropertyClub Team

 One of New York’s defining features is its impressive skyline.
-It was one of the first cities in the world to adopt this style of architecture, and it continues to dominate the list of tallest buildings in the US.
-This list of the tallest buildings in NYC will cover everything from the most iconic skyscrapers to the tallest condo and commercial properties in Manhattan and Brooklyn.
+It was one of the first cities in the world to adopt this style of architecture, and it continues to be home to some of the tallest buildings in the world.
+This ranking of the fifteen tallest buildings in NYC will cover everything from the most iconic skyscrapers to the tallest condo and commercial properties in Manhattan and Brooklyn.

 1. One World Trade Center